St. Simons Island Pier in the Golden Isles

 There’s no dreamier way to explore the Golden Isles than by horseback.
 Head to The Stables at Frederica on St. Simons Island to join a trail ride through beautiful beach dunes, salt marshes, or maritime forests dripping with Spanish moss.
 For the youngsters, a guided pony ride around the scenic stable grounds is a perfect introduction to riding.

-There are many definitions of luxury, and you’ll find them all in the Golden Isles.
+From comfort to luxury, the Golden Isles has it all.
 For luxury in the most traditional sense, take your pick of Georgia’s only Forbes Five-Star resorts: The Cloister and The Lodge, both located on Sea Island.
 Indulge in the luxury of peace and seclusion at The Lodge on Little St. Simons Island, an 11,000-acre eco-resort that only hosts 32 guests at a time.
-More upscale accommodations can be found at King and Prince Beach & Golf Resort and the historic Jekyll Island Club Resort.
+Find a selection of other accommodations ranging from cozy condos to retreats and town houses at Hodnett Cooper and Lilmar Properties.

 8. Fill Up on Southern Cuisine